jolly-io/Data-Engineering/README.md

 ## Business Responsibilites of a Data Engineer
 - Understand how to scope and gather business and product requirements
-- Know how to communicate with nontechnical and technical people
+- Know how to communicate with nontechnical and technical stakeholders in the organization
 - Understand the foundations of Agile, DevOps and DataOps
 - Control Costs
 - Learn Continuously